vidnyte/catinder/README.md

 ## Created by Erkka Virtanen ( vidnyte )

-This single-page-application showcases a fluid and responsive user interface for viewing different cat breeds and images.
+This single-page-application showcases a fluid and responsive user interface for viewing different cat breeds.
 You can also save your favorite ones for later viewing!

 Developed with the help of the following libraries and apis: